Eileen’s Story

 So, what’s next?
 At the peak of my rheumatoid pain, I felt like huge waves were rocking through my body and knocking me onto a rocky shore.
 Now, I can still feel the waves, but they’re growing smaller and smaller.
 My goal is to reach “still waters”.
 I’m going to continue with the GAPS Diet, but I am adding the Paleo Autoimmune Protocol.
 My hope is that I will be able to identify the remaining foods that are causing the last of the low-grade inflammation.

 Simultaneously, I’m starting this blog.
-I want to join the growing testimonials of people with autoimmune conditions who are healing through diet.
+I want to join the growing testimonials of people with autoimmune conditions who are improving their autoimmune health through diet.
 This journey has been life changing, and I want to share what I’ve learned (and continue to learn) along the way.
 In pharmaceutical trials, a medication is considered effective if it reduces symptoms even by 25%.
 Dietary healing has reduced mine by about 80%.
 I went from living with an excruciating level of pain, to a manageably low level, and more healing will come.

 Tom & The Turtle